32 things to do on Tamborine Mountain

 14. Say cheese

 Did someone say cheese?
 Witches Chase Cheese Co makes all its cheeses on site and it is well worth stopping in to sample a few flavours before picking some up to take home.
-It is also home to Long Road Bistro and Fortitude Brewing Co, making the visit a completely tasty package.
+It is also home to Fortitude Brewing Co, making the visit a completely tasty package.

 15. Everything the light touches is ours

 Facing inland, the view from the lookout points is no less spectacular.
 Pack a picnic and eat overlooking the views from Knoll Road, or take a hike and follow the Cameron Falls or Witches Falls trails.
-In the mornings you can see hot-air balloons floating below you from Rotary Lookout, and hang-gliders' lookout is the spot to check out for photographers and to watch hang-gliders launch.
+In the mornings you can see hot-air balloons floating below you from Rotary Lookout, and Hang Gliders Lookout is the spot to check out for photographers, watch hang-gliders launch and picnic at sunset.

 16. Go on, take a hike